 *Peer reviews will not be published online.

-The main goal of this exercise is to make reading academic literature and writing useful summaries a habit.
-This can then be used to inform my research moving forward.
+The main goal of this exercise will be to make reading academic literature and writing useful summaries a habit.
+This will then be used to inform my research moving forward.